Past Scholarship Recipients

 2021 – Caitlyn Brough

-Caitlyn is a high school junior from Columbus, Ohio.
-She currently attends Olentangy High School.
-Caitlyn is an active member of Service Club (community outreach and volunteering), her high school cheer team, Civil Air Patrol, Women in Aviation, and the Ninety-Nines.
-She credits these activities and her parents for shaping her into the young woman she is today.
+Caitlyn graduated Olentangy High School, Class of 2022.
+An active member of Service Club (community outreach and volunteering), her high school cheer team, Civil Air Patrol, Women in Aviation, and the Ninety-Nines, Caitlyn credits these activities and her parents for shaping her into the young woman she is today.
 Caitlyn has had a passion for aviation since a very early age; her parents have been her most significant supporters and motivators throughout her aviation journey.
 One day she hopes to be an inspiration to little girls interested in aviation.
 Caitlyn’s goals include attending the Air Force Academy and becoming an aviator in the Air Force.

 2021 – Shafer Kam